HabitatFramework/TechnicalGuide/installation/installation.rst

 .. figure:: ../images/figures/ArcGisExtensionsDialog.png
 	:align: center
+	:scale: 80

 	ArcMap Extensions dialog

-Tick the box next to HLU ArcGIS Extension as shown in the figure :Ref:`figAGED` then click :guilabel:`Close` and exit ArcMap.
+Tick the box next to 'HLU ArcGIS Extension' as shown in the figure :Ref:`figAGED` then click :guilabel:`Close` and exit ArcMap.